Elliott-Tay/EEP-Parking-System/README.md

 ## Anticipated future improvements

 We are anticipating adding logging system and redis caching with various caching strategies to improve the performance of the system.
 This would also help us to quickly debug issues if anything arises and to alert us of issues that we might not have anticipated naturally, potentially because of edge cases that we might have missed.

+We can potentially explore Sentry, Grafana and ELK to ensure that when we face any issues on our own systems.
+It will quickly inform us of bugs, API requests that might give us hints as to what the problem is and a Grafana dashboard to let us see if there are any resources that might be consumed too much.

 ## SFTP Connection